Rowdy Tellez Preview, Player Props: Brewers vs. Yankees

 Rowdy Tellez At The Plate

-- Tellez has eight doubles, a triple, 13 home runs and 31 walks while batting .215.
+- Tellez is batting .215 with eight doubles, a triple, 13 home runs and 31 walks.

-- Tellez has an RBI in 29 of 90 games this year, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 31.9% of his games this season, Tellez has driven in at least one run.
+In 10 of those games (11.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 21 games this season, with multiple runs three times.
+- He has scored in 21 games this year (23.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.